6 30-second action videos you simply have to see

 We know what you came here for – the holy s**t moment.
 The drop, the leap, the flight, the landing.

-That's why we went back through our favourite clips from the last few months to find the good bits, and stuck 'em in six short, sweet video clips below.
-Wanna know more?
+That's why we went back through our favourite clips from the last few months to find the good bits, and stuck them in six short, sweet video clips below.
+Want to know more?

 Just follow the links to the full story.
 Enjoy!